US Shifts Review Policy from "Presumption of Denial" to "Case-by-Case Review"

 According to The Information, citing multiple sources, the Chinese government has notified technology companies that the H200 chip can only be used in special situations, such as at university research institutes.

 Additionally, technology companies were given ambiguous guidance to purchase Nvidia chips only "when necessary."
-Foreign media interpreted this as a de facto import restriction.
-Initially, China considered requiring companies purchasing the H200 to also buy a designated proportion of domestic AI chips, but has now introduced even stricter regulations.
+Foreign media interpreted this as a de facto import control measure.
+Initially, China had considered requiring companies purchasing H200 chips to also buy domestic AI chips at a designated ratio, but has now introduced an even stricter regulatory policy.

-This move appears to reflect the Chinese government's decision to prioritize fostering its domestic semiconductor industry, including companies like Huawei and Cambricon, over developing AI using Nvidia's cutting-edge chips.
+This move appears to reflect the Chinese government's judgment that fostering the domestic semiconductor industry-including companies like Huawei and Cambricon-takes precedence over developing AI using Nvidia's cutting-edge chips.

-However, Chinese authorities have not provided specific guidelines on what constitutes a "necessary" case, maintaining an ambiguous stance.
-The Information interpreted this as leaving open the possibility that the Chinese government could relax these guidelines if China-U.S. relations improve in the future.
+However, the Chinese authorities have not provided specific guidelines regarding what constitutes a "necessary case," maintaining an ambiguous stance.
+The Information interpreted this as leaving room for the Chinese government to relax the guidelines if China-U.S. relations improve in the future.

-The Chinese government plans to hold additional meetings with more companies to communicate its guidelines on AI chip purchases, but sources said it is uncertain whether new guidelines will be issued.
+Sources said the Chinese government plans to hold additional meetings with more companies to communicate the AI chip purchase guidelines, but it remains uncertain whether new guidelines will be introduced.

-Meanwhile, despite China's effective import control measures, the United States has completed the process of revising its rules to allow the export of H200 chips to China.
+Meanwhile, despite China's effective import control measures, the United States has completed the process of revising rules for exporting the H200 chip to China.

-On this day, the U.S. Department of Commerce's Bureau of Industry and Security (BIS) published a "Revised Licensing Policy for Advanced Computing Items" in the online Federal Register.
-The main point is to ease the licensing policy for exports of Nvidia's H200 chips, equivalent products, and lower-tier products to China and Macau, shifting from a "presumption of denial" to a "case-by-case review."
+On this day, the U.S. Department of Commerce's Bureau of Industry and Security (BIS) published a "Revised Licensing Policy for Advanced Computing Items" in its online Federal Register.
+The core of this revision is to ease the licensing policy for exports of Nvidia's H200 chips, equivalent products, and lower-tier products to China and Macau from a "presumption of denial" to "case-by-case review."

-As a result, H200 chips, which previously could not be exported to China, can now be exported under individual review, provided there is no shortage of supply within the United States and strict customer verification procedures are implemented according to the regulations.
+As a result, H200 chips-which were previously not allowed to be exported to China-can now be exported to China through individual reviews, provided that there is no shortage of supply within the United States and that strict customer verification procedures are implemented in accordance with the regulations.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.